mcglasp/ms3/README.md

 - As an administrator I want to be able to create, update and delete terms and user accounts from within two clicks of the dashboard
 - As an administrator I want activity notifications to appear on my dashboard
 - As an administrator I want to be able to access and deal with relevant activity directly from the notification
-- The Sound On Sound style guide is a confidential document, as an Administrator I want it to be password protected and only available to approved users
+- The TechCheck style guide is a confidential document, as an Administrator I want it to be password protected and only available to approved users

 #### Staff
 - As a staff member I want to be able to view recently updated terms from my dashboard [also applicable to external authors]